By continuing to shop we will assume you are happy to receive all cookies, otherwise you can review more information on cookies Learn more

 Glaucous blue foliage with white flowers in spring and from late summer white berries on red stems.
 An excellent plant for dappled shade mixing well with ferns and Hostas.

-Large pure white heads packed full of flowers in late summer.
-Create a 'cool' combination with Perovskia Blue Spire.
+Exceptionally large heads packed full of the purest white flowers in late summer.
+Plant with other cool flowers such as Perovskia Blue Spire.

 The extra large purple leaves of this plant make it perfect evergreen groundcover for large areas.

 Chocolate vine.
 Vigorous semi-evergreen twining climber with dark purple-red vanilla scented flowers in spring.